PrincetonUniversity/BrainPipe/README.md

 - registration
     - steps to register volumes, transform coordinates
 - utils: lots of scripts live here that are used lots of places!

+* tools: convert 3D STP stack to 2D representation based on colouring
+  * imageprocessing:
+	* `preprocessing.py`: functions use to preprocess, stitch, 2d cell detect, and save light sheet images
+  * analysis:
+	* `allen_structure_json_to_pandas.py`: simple function used to generate atlas list of structures in coordinate space
+	* other functions useful when comparing multiple brains that have been processed using the pipeline

 >> **conv_net**
 this houses all the important CNN files!
     - augmentor